-Located on the border of Zambia and Zimbabwe, Victoria Falls deserves a place on everybody's southern Africa bucket-list.
+Located on the border of Zambia and Zimbabwe, Victoria Falls deserves a place on everybody's Southern Africa bucket list.
 After all, it stretches for more than a mile, creating the world's largest sheet of falling water.
-It is a spectacle of deafening noise and rainbow-colored mists, and with sprays reaching some 1,000 feet into the air it is easy to see why the local people once christened it "The Smoke That Thunders".
+It is a spectacle of deafening noise and rainbow-colored mists, and with spray that reaches some 1,000 feet into the air it is easy to see why the Kololo people once christened it Mosi-oa-Tunya or "The Smoke That Thunders".

 On the Edge of the World

 Devil's Pool is a natural rock pool located next to Livingstone Island on the lip of Victoria Falls.
 During the dry season, the pool is shallow enough to allow visitors to swim safely to the edge, where they are protected from the 330 foot/ 100 meter drop by a wall of submerged rock.
 Under the supervision of a local guide, it is even possible to stare over the edge of the abyss into the boiling pot of froth and spray below.
 This is the closest that you can get to the Falls, and an unforgettable way to experience the sheer power of one of the world's Seven Natural Wonders.

 After a short boat ride to the island, your tour guide will help you to navigate over a series of rocks and shallow sections of rapidly moving water to the edge of the pool.
 Once there, entering the pool requires a leap of faith from an overhanging rock.
 You'll need to trust that you won't be swept over the edge; but once you're in, the water is warm and the view is incomparable.